Home Wellness Korea Glow-Up Guide

 Highest-end clinics

-The most elite tier of Seoul's aesthetic medicine, particularly concentrated along Apgujeong Rodeo Drive.
-These clinics serve the Korean celebrity market and the highest-spending international clientele.
-Prices are meaningfully higher than Gangnam averages but clinical quality and discretion are correspondingly elevated.
-The Shilla Seoul is the classic luxury hotel anchor for this district.
+The elite tier, concentrated along Apgujeong Rodeo Drive, serving the Korean celebrity market and the highest-spending international clientele.
+Prices sit meaningfully above Gangnam averages, but clinical quality and discretion are correspondingly elevated.
+The Shilla Seoul is the classic luxury anchor.

 Myeongdong